koodikulma-fi/data-signals/README.md

 ### Static methods

-- Selectors are especially useful in state based refreshing systems that compare previous and next state to determine refreshing needs.
+- Memos, triggers and data selectors are especially useful in state based refreshing systems that compare previous and next state to determine refreshing needs.
-- There are two main types: 1. direct (memo & trigger), and 2. ones with an extractor process in between (selector & picker).
+- The basic concept is to feed argument(s) to a function, who performs a comparison on them to determine whether to trigger change (= a custom callback).

 ---